haybaler/ai-marketing-pro/VERCEL_ENV_CHECKLIST.md

 ## Verify Deployment

-After deployment, test the URL analysis feature:
+After deployment, test the chat functionality:
 1. Go to your deployed app
-2. Navigate to the Playground page
+2. Start a new conversation
-3. Try analyzing a URL like `https://example.com`
+3. Ask a marketing-related question
 4. Check the Vercel function logs if there are issues

 ## Troubleshooting in Production